 While the ADEA does not specifically prohibit an employer from asking for your age or birth date, such inquiries may deter older workers from applying for employment.
-New York City, New Jersey and Philadelphia age discrimination attorneys can review these requests for age information to determine if they are lawful.
-If you have any questions, Derek Smith Law Group, PLLC has age discrimination lawyers in New York City, New Jersey and Philadelphia available for free consultation.
+Age discrimination attorneys can review these requests for age information to determine if they are lawful.

-Before beginning any employment discrimination cases based on age in NYC, it is of the utmost importance that the alleged incident is reported to a supervisor or someone designated by the employer, such as the HR department.
+Before beginning any employment discrimination cases based on age, it is of the utmost importance that the alleged incident is reported to a supervisor or someone designated by the employer, such as the HR department.
 Like all cases, filing an employment discrimination claim based on age starts with the complaint.
-All employment discrimination cases must be filed with New York City Commission on Human Rights within one year of the alleged discriminatory act.

 Under § 8-07 (1) an employer cannot refuse to hire, promote or terminate an individual based on their age.
-The employer must provide the same terms and conditions of employment, salary and benefits of employment regardless of age.
-It must be noted, these protection include both apprentice, training and internship programs.
+The employer must provide the same terms and conditions of employment, salary, and benefits of employment regardless of age.
+It must be noted, this protection include both apprentice, training and internship programs.

-These protections not only apply to the hiring and life of employment of an employee, they also extend to the application and advertising of the open position.
+These protections not only apply to the hiring and life of employment of an employee, but they also extend to the application and advertising of the open position.
 It is an unlawfully discriminatory practice to make any inquiry or application which sets limitations based on age, whether explicit or implied.
 However, there is an exception which allows employers to make such inquiries if they can show a legitimate reason, such as licensing, for inquiring about an applicant’s age.
-The age discrimination attorneys at the Derek Smith Law Group can walk you through all areas of your EEOC claim or Age discrimination lawsuit.
-Call today for a free consultation.
-Our age discrimination lawyers charge no fee unless we recover for you in your discrimination case.

-Under NYC administrative law § 8 – 07 (1) an employee must show the employer discriminated against an employee based on their age.
-Cases can be convoluted, here is an example of a real case to demonstrate how discrimination claims work in NYC.
+An employee must show the employer discriminated against an employee based on their age.
+Cases can be convoluted, here is an example of a real case to demonstrate how discrimination claims work.

 In the case of the Commission on Human Rights ex.
 Rel.
 Beverly Campbell v.
 Personal Employment Services.
 Here, the Beverly alleged that Personal Employment Services refused to hire her because she was over fifty (50), violating § 8 – 07 (1).
 The court looked at the documentary evidence presented by the employee in the form of testimony describing a receptionist of Personal Employment Services stated it was against their company policy to hire someone over the age of fifty.
 The court took this, together with all other evidence gathered, and ordered Personal Employment Services to pay Beverly $1,000 in compensation for missed payments, and further ordered Personal Employment Services to pay a $5000 fine.

 The Older Workers Benefit Protection Act of 1990 (OWBPA) amended the ADEA to prohibit employers from denying benefits to older employees.
 An employer may reduce benefits based on age only if the cost of providing the reduced benefits to older workers is equal to the cost of providing benefits to younger workers.
 Age discrimination not only causes potential financial harm to an employee, but it can also cause emotional or even physical harm if an employee was injured in the workplace due to an act of age discrimination.
-Regardless of what type of age discrimination you or a loved one experienced, it is important to act quickly by speaking with a top-rated New York City, New Jersey or Philadelphia age discrimination lawyer.
+Regardless of what type of age discrimination you or a loved one experienced, it is important to act quickly by speaking with a top-rated age discrimination lawyer.
 Our attorneys know the benefits and options available to you.
-By speaking with one of our the New York City, New Jersey or Philadelphia age discrimination lawyers at Derek Smith Law Group, PLLC today you will greatly increase the chances of being successful in your age discrimination case.

 Employment Discrimination Lawyers serving employees